modenaxe/awesome-biomechanics/README.md

 :page_facing_up: [paper](https://www.nature.com/articles/s41598-019-49573-4) |
 :floppy_disk: [source](https://github.com/RWTHmediTEC/PelvicLandmarkIdentification)

 * **GIBOC-Knee toolbox** by Jean-Baptiste Renault et al. (2018).
 The toolbox includes three automatic algorithms for reference system identification on femur, tibia and patella.
-Each algorithm is implemeted with 3 variants, and compared against five other methods from the literature on a dataset of 24 lower-limb CT-scans (**not available for download**).
+Each algorithm is implemeted with 3 variants, and compared against five other methods from the literature on a dataset of 24 lower-limb CT-scans (not included in the repository).
 :page_facing_up: [paper](https://doi.org/10.1016/j.jbiomech.2018.08.028) |
 :floppy_disk: [source](https://github.com/renaultJB/GIBOC-Knee-Coordinate-System)